MockbaTheBorg/RunCPM/readme.md

 If you miss powerful programs like Wordstar, dBaseII, MBASIC and others, then RunCPM is for you.
 It is very stable and fun to use.<br>
 RunCPM emulates CP/M 2.2 from Digital Research as close as possible.

 RunCPM builds on Visual Studio 2013 or later.
 Posix builds use GCC/LLVM.
 It can also be built on the Arduino IDE and even on DJGPP for DOS.
-It has been successfully built also on Cygwin and Mingw.
+It can be built also on Cygwin (posix) and Mingw.
 Makefiles are provided with the distribution.

 ## Arduino